tableau/Logshark/docs/docs/logshark_server.md

 If neither name nor id specified (default) - LogShark created projects at the root of the site.

-Please note that the sub-projects will inherit parent project's permissions settings.
+Please note that the sub-projects will inherit the parent project's permissions settings.

 ```xml